Rationale-Guided Few-Shot Classification to Detect Abusive Language: Results

 \textbf{Faithfulness}: We measure the faithfulness of the rationales using \textit{sufficiency} and \textit{comprehensiveness} to understand whether the rationales act as correct reasoning behind the model predictions.
-In terms of sufficiency, we observe that the \textsc{RAFT-SA} model outperforms the \textsc{RAFT-CA} across DA, OD, BA datasets (see Table~\ref{tab:faithfulness}).
-The \textsc{RAFT} based models overall outperform the \textsc{BERT-L-DOM + LIME} configuration across all datasets except WH but underperforms when compared to the SHAP based configuration.
-In terms of comprehensiveness, \textsc{BERT-L-DOM} is slightly superior to the \textsc{RAFT-SA} model.
+In terms of sufficiency, we observe that the \textsc{RGFS-SA} model outperforms the \textsc{RGFS-CA} across DA, OD, BA datasets (see Table~\ref{tab:faithfulness}).
+The \textsc{RGFS} based models overall outperform the \textsc{BERT-L-DOM + LIME} configuration across all datasets except WH but underperforms when compared to the SHAP based configuration.
+In terms of comprehensiveness, \textsc{BERT-L-DOM} is slightly superior to the \textsc{RGFS-SA} model.
 Additional artefacts in the model might be a reason for this slight underperformance.
 SHAP based rationales are much worse compared to other variations in terms of comprehensiveness.